Getting Relief With the Right Pinched Nerve Treatment

 3. If the pain is severe enough, take over-the-counter medication

 If you sit in an office all day, stretch every 1-2 hours.
 Otherwise, try and stretch at least a few times a day.
 Focus on your hamstrings, piriformis, glutes, lower back, and hip flexors.
 These stretches can be especially therapeutic if you suffer from a pinched sciatic nerve, a common condition for runners that often sends shooting pains down the leg.
+One popular solution is yoga for hips and shoulders.
+Yoga and physical therapy go hand in hand for many – so consider looking into it!

 5. Try heat or ice packs on the pinched nerve